-While it’s true that the younger you are, the better quality eggs you have (meaning better chances to get pregnant), it is problematic in our society for a young woman to gather together the resources necessary to raise and provide for a child.
+While it’s true that the younger you are, the better quality eggs you have (and with this better chances to get pregnant), it’s problematic in our society for a young woman to gather together the resources necessary to raise and provide for a child.

-More and more we tend to delay in finding a permanent mate.
-Instead we develop careers, build security, and basically lay-in supplies for a multiyear commitment to raising a child.
+More and more we tend to delay finding a permanent mate.
+Instead, we develop careers, build security, and basically lay-in supplies for a multiyear commitment to raising a child.

 How long to try to conceive before seing a doctor?

 If you’re in good physical shape, you can have high fertility (meaning qood quality eggs which give good embryos and babies) up to the age 37-38, but after that egg quality definitely declines.

 The drop in fertility between 35 and 40 is substantial: the chance to get pregnant goes from 20-25% down to about 5% per cycle.

 This happens because the eggs are aging and deteriorating in quality, making them more difficult to fertilize.
 That amounts to about a 60% chance per year that one will catch and even less that it the pregnancy will result in a live birth.

 This is why I keep telling for years: if you’re in your 30s, and have been trying to get pregnant for six months with no success, do ask for help.

 What’s the point in waiting too long before seeing a doctor?